Creating Solutions: Recovery in the Opioid Crisis

 Since 1986, Gloria Baciewicz has specialized in the treatment of addiction.
 In her current role as medical director of Strong Recovery in the University of Rochester’s Department of Psychiatry, she works in education, administration, and clinical care.
 She is certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
 Dr. Baciewicz is a co-principal investigator for the University of Rochester’s Recovery Center of Excellence.

-Michele Lawrence is co-principal investigator for the University of Rochester’s Recovery Center of Excellence and an assistant professor of psychiatry and community and preventive medicine.
-She has worked closely with rural Appalachian communities for over 17 years, creating financially viable hospitals, primary care, and behavioral health programs that partner with each other to improve the health of these communities and all of their residents.
+Michele Lawrence, MBA, MPH, is Co-Principal Investigator for the University of Rochester’s Recovery Center of Excellence and an Assistant Professor of Psychiatry and Community and Preventive Medicine.
+She has worked closely with rural Appalachian communities for over 20 years, creating financially viable hospitals, primary care, and behavioral health programs that partner with each other to improve the health of these communities and all of their residents.